|

 About the author: Gavin K. Watt

-Gavin Watt has studied Canada's role in the American Revolution for forty years and has eleven books published on the subject.
-He pursues a life-long interest in military history and has re-enacted in four historical eras.
-Gavin is a honourary Vice-President of the United Empire Loyalists' Association and often speaks at historical societies' meetings. /i>
+Gavin Watt has studied Canada's involvement in the American Revolution for over forty five years.
+He has authored sixteen acclaimed books of the history of that conflict, several concentrating on the loyalist experience.
+Watt pursues a life-long interest in military history and has re-enacted in four historical eras.
+He is a honourary Vice-President of the United Empire Loyalists' Association and has often spoken on military history and United Empire Loyalist topics at historical societies' meetings and conferences

 Click for a list of Gavin K. Watt's books